tymyrddin/red-app/source/docs/pal/xxe.md

 ### Exploitability

-An attacker needs to use an external entity to make the XML parser issue a DNS lookup and HTTP request to Burp Collaborator. _Note: To prevent the Academy platform being used to attack third parties, our firewall blocks interactions between the labs and arbitrary external systems.
+An attacker needs to use an external entity to make the XML parser issue a DNS lookup and HTTP request to Burp Collaborator. _Note: To prevent the Academy platform being used to attack third parties, the firewall blocks interactions between the labs and arbitrary external systems.
 To solve the lab, you must use Burp Collaborator's default public server._

 ----